prometheus-operator/prometheus-operator/Documentation/proposals/202501-configuration-object-status-subresource.md

   * `PrometheusRule`
   * `AlertmanagerConfig`
 * Provide information about the targets being scraped and their status for scrape resources (`PodMonitor`, `ServiceMonitor`, `Probes` and `ScrapeConfig`).
-* Reporting in status section when a configuration resource is considered invalid during reconciliation.
-Examples include:
+* Report when a configuration resource is considered invalid during reconciliation.
+For example:
-  * The Prometheus or Alertmanager version does not support a specific feature.
+  * Feature not being supported by the version of the workload.
   * Invalid configmap/secret key reference.
-  * Invalid PrometheusRule.
+  * Invalid PromQL expression in PrometheusRule resources.

 ## Non-Goals

-* The status subresource is intended to offer only a summary (e.g., counts of up/down targets) of the scrape status.
-* No information about the fired alerts in the status subresource of PrometheusRule (too heavy for the operator to query the prometheus pod for the alerts information.
-Prometheus may have a significant number of alerts, and fetching them repeatedly increases significant load in the operator).
+* The solution does not aim to expose the full live configuration or runtime status of Prometheus.
+For example:
+  * It will not include per-target scrape status, only summary information (e.g., number of targets up/down).
+  * It will not surface fired alerts from PrometheusRule resources, as querying Prometheus for this data can be expensive and places undue load on both Prometheus and the operator.
 * The status subresource is not intended to provide realtime information of the targets.
 * Configuration resources won't expose status information that explains why they are not being selected by Prometheus or why their targets are not being scraped.
-* [poctl](https://github.com/prometheus-operator/poctl) also provides some insights into configuration resources, not planning to reimplement the stuffs again in status subresource.
+* The solution doesn't attempt to replace [poctl](https://github.com/prometheus-operator/poctl) which provides some insights into configuration resources.

 ### Audience